 an event's history is attached to the request,

-you can monitor events effectively from the messages they have sent.
+you can monitor events effectively from the messages they've sent.

 Send a request to get an understanding of its functionality:

-Click on the REQUESTS link that should currently be showing number of requests as 0.
+Click on the Requests link that should currently be showing No Requests.
 This opens a window that lists all of your waiting requests.

 Click New to create and send a new request.